-- (a) Case name or reference. - (b) Type of construction or (other sector) dispute (for example, engineering, building etc) - (c) How you were appointed to the case (through an arbitral institution, nominated by a party, or through parties' agreement, or selected by co-Adjudicator). - (d) Start and completion dates. - (e) A description of the case that would enable the referee(s) listed to identify it and recall their interactions with you but that does not breach the principles of privacy and confidentiality that apply to private dispute resolution.
+- (a) Case name or reference. - (b) Type of case (international or domestic). - (c) Sector the dispute relates to (e.g. construction, maritime, banking or others). - (d) Your role in the case (sole arbitrator, co-arbitrator, chair of tribunal) - (e) How you were appointed to the case (through an arbitral institution, nominated by a party, or through parties' agreement, or selected by co-Arbitrator). - (f) Start and completion dates. - (g) Case value or explanation for inclusion of cases below £400k.

+You also need to provide a description of the case that would enable the referee(s) listed to identify it and recall their interactions with you but does not breach the principles of privacy and confidentiality that apply to private dispute resolution.
 The description must enable the CSG to be clear when you are referring to that case in other evidence submissions.
 The descriptions should briefly explain the nature of the case, including any elements that were especially difficult and challenging.